Syncano/website/_posts/2015-03-02-introduction-python.markdown

 As you can see, it requires significantly more work to do simple things in older languages like Java and C++ than it does in newer languages like Python.
 <h2 id="toc_3">Running Python code</h2>
 Let's start by teaching the computer some manners.
 We'll do this by writing a simple program that asks you for your name and then greets you.
-{% highlight javascript linenos %}print "Hello there" name = str(raw_input("What's your name?")) #get's input from the user print "Hello,"+name print "How are you today?"{% endhighlight %}
+{% highlight javascript linenos=table %}print "Hello there" name = str(raw_input("What's your name?")) #get's input from the user print "Hello,"+name print "How are you today?"{% endhighlight %}